01 of 05

 - Bring the needle up one stitch length away from the straight stitch (point 1).
 Slide the needle under the straight stitch and back down where the needle came up.

 - Bring the needle up again, one stitch length away from the end of the previous stitch (new point 1).
 Slide the needle under the previous stitch and go back down where the needle came up.

 Repeat this process.
 When you are finished with the row of stitching, there's no need to do anything special to finish it off.

 Use this stitch anywhere you would use basic chain stitch.
 You could also use this method for twisted chain stitch or even detached chain stitch.Continue to 4 of 5 below.

 04 of 05

 The chain stitch is very easy, but a few tips will help you along the way:

 - As you work this stitch, pay attention to the twist and direction of the thread.
 You could end up working a twisted chain stitch without intending to.

-- When you're working reversed chain stitch, try using two colors of thread in a single line.
+- When you're working the reversed chain stitch, try using two colors of thread in a single line.
 Thread two needles with floss and alternate colors with each new stitch.

-- Add an extra dimension to your chain stitching by layering it with back stitch or running stitch.
+- Add an extra dimension to your chain stitching by layering it with a back stitch or running stitch.
 After you've worked the chain stitch, go back over it, either filling in the centers of each "link" or taking a stitch over the point where each "link" joins.